weedleeedle/progress-report-bot/writeup.md

 /removerank <role>
 ```

 `/removerank` removes an existing rank.
-As with `/setrank`, `<role>` can be a Discord role or a generic string identifier.
+As with `/setrank`, `<role>` is a Discord role.
 In either case, the same name must be used when both adding the role and removing it.

 ### Remove All Ranks